-Built on the foundations of a highly respected British independent school, Dulwich College (Singapore) offers an enhanced UK curriculum with a dual language approach to Mandarin, an exciting new STEAM initiative, and a global creative arts programme.
+Built on the foundations of a highly respected British independent school, Dulwich College (Singapore) offers an enhanced UK curriculum with a dual language approach to Mandarin, the IBDP, an exciting STEAM initiative, and a global creative arts programme.
 But, as one of Singapore’s most expensive schools, it all comes at a very high price.

 In just four short years, a place at Dulwich College (Singapore) has become much sought-after.
 This is a college that has so much more to offer than just a name, although its links to one of the UK’s most highly respected independent schools – Dulwich College – will certainly appeal to many.